Rack3012/jptraders.github.io/README.md

-# This website is made to familarize you the pawer of trading platform
+# This website is made to familarize you the power of trading platform